the-programmers-hangout/Mimic/README.md

 # Bertrand

-Bertrand(Mimic Bot) is a discord bot built of [The Programmer's Hangout](https://theprogrammershangout.com/) that creates sentences based on it's users.
+Bertrand(Mimic Bot) is a discord bot built for [The Programmer's Hangout](https://theprogrammershangout.com/) that creates sentences based on it's users.

 ## Features